 The surgery is done.
 You’re sitting in your car with a mouth full of gauze, prescription bag in hand, wondering if you just made a terrible mistake.
 Your mouth is numb, you’re already anxious about when that numbness wears off, and you’re not entirely sure what you’re supposed to do for the next two weeks.

-I know this feeling because I’ve guided hundreds of patients through gum graft recovery and helped them understand what normal healing looks like at each stage.
-That post-surgery uncertainty hits everyone – the worry about pain levels, confusion about eating restrictions, fear of accidentally disrupting the graft.
+I know this feeling because I’ve guided hundreds of patients through gum graft recovery and helped them understand what normal healing looks like at each stage – including what the graft site actually looks like before and after treatment.
+That post-surgery uncertainty hits everyone: the worry about pain levels, confusion about eating restrictions, fear of accidentally disrupting the graft.
 Most patients do far better than they expect, but only when they know exactly what to do during each phase of healing.

 The First 24 Hours of Gum Graft Recovery: Critical Protection and Comfort Management